-- One of the best aspects of homemade hummus is that you can make it exactly how you like.
+- Omit or increase the garlic.
+One of the best aspects of homemade hummus is that you can make it exactly how you like.
 There’s no need to add garlic if you don’t want garlic breath the rest of the day.
 Or maybe you love garlic so much that you want to add two or three cloves, instead of one.
 Totally fine!
 Try roasting the garlic before adding it to the hummus.

-- Ground cumin is commonly added to hummus.
+- Add spices or herbs.
+Ground cumin is commonly added to hummus.
 Start with a half teaspoon, unless you really love cumin.
 Experiment with other spices, if you like.
 Add a dash of cayenne to give it a little heat.
 Add a teaspoon of chopped fresh rosemary.

-- Have you heard of chocolate hummus?
+- Make chocolate hummus.
 It’s really good with pretzels, graham crackers, or fruit dippers.

 - Love chickpeas but not crazy about hummus?
 Try roasting the chickpeas for a crispy snack.
 Here’s a few recipes: roasted chickpeas (in the oven), air fryer chickpeas, or cinnamon roasted chickpeas.